10 Games They Play In Other Countries That Haven’t Made It To The U.S. Yet

 Your family may have canceled your vacation plans, but now you can bring those countries to YOU in the most fun way possible!

-Daniel Fernandez · 7 months ago
+Daniel Fernandez · about 1 year ago

 Even though your family may have had to cancel vacation plans this year or might not feel comfortable traveling, this is a great way you can bring those countries to YOU in the most fun way possible!
 These games provide an opportunity to learn about different cultures with your family all while having fun!

 First on the list is “Luta De Galo” from Brazil!
 Have you ever had the desire to leave your daily grind behind and pursue your passion of acting like a chicken, but always stopped yourself from doing so because you were too afraid of how people would react? … Just me? … Cool.

 ANYWAY, “Luta De Galo” (which means “Fight Of The Roosters” in Portuguese) is a hilarious game that doesn’t actually involve fighting!
 You’ll need a bandana, handkerchief, rag, or small towel to play.

 Have each player tuck their bandana into their belt or waistband.

 Then, all players must cross their right arms across their chests and hold up their left leg (or vice-versa)!